kind-lab/mimic-profiles/input/pagecontent/microbiology-background.md

 ### Microbiology Subset
 The microbiology data in MIMIC-IV-on-FHIR provides great real-world data for microbiology workflows.
 The microbiology data can be pulled out of MIMIC-IV-on-FHIR as a subset to test and explore in more lab focused applications.

+### Relevant profiles in Medication subset
+- [MimicEncounter]
+- [MimicObservationMicroOrg]
+- [MimicObservationMicroSusc]
+- [MimicObservationMicroTest]
+- [MimicPatient]
+- [MimicSpecimen]

+### Filter Microbiology data
+To retrieve all microbiology resources, a search should be applied to MimicPatient.
+Searching for Patient resources returning all linked resources that have a profiles of MimicEncounter, MimicObservationMicroOrg, MimicObservationMicroSusc, MimicObservationMicroTest, MimicSpecimen.

 ### Microbiology Workflow
 The MIMIC data is mapped into three microbiology profiles in FHIR.
 The microbiology framework is:
 - Test: The test being completed